xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 ## Learn more

-Now that you've had a "hello world" introduction to building with XMTP, here are some resources to help you continue building with XMTP:
+Now that you've had a "GM Bot" introduction to building with XMTP, here are some resources to help you continue building with XMTP:

 * Learn more about the [XMTP client SDK for JavaScript](https://github.com/xmtp/xmtp-js), including more details about the XMTP functions used in the code samples in this tutorial. <!--XMTP functions?
 Hmmm...
 I'm talking about creating a client, listing convos, listing messages in convos, and streaming messages.
 What would you call these things as expressed in the code?-->

-* Explore XMTP chat apps with more features than the XMTP "hello world" app:
+* Explore XMTP chat apps with more features than the XMTP "GM Bot" app:

   * [XMTP Quickstart Chat app repo](https://github.com/xmtp/xmtp-quickstart-react)